ContextMapper/contextmapper.github.io/_docs/getting-started.md

     * Alternatively you can use the [plantUML online server](http://www.plantuml.com/plantuml/uml).

 **Note**: If you want to integrate the DSL and its tools as library within your application, find more information [here](/docs/library/).

+### Latest Releases
+Release notes for all our latest releases can be found [here](https://github.com/ContextMapper/context-mapper-dsl/releases).

 ## Next steps ...
 After you installed the Context Mapper Eclipse plugin you can create a CML (Xtext) project and start modeling.
 Find more information how to create